alexbadia1/AxiOS/docs/README.md

 ### Creating your own test

 ```
+function Glados() {
+  this.version 2112;

   /// Greet the user
   ///
   /// This init() function is called immediately on start up as this test is called in index.html
   /// and describes what this test actually, well, tests.
-this.init() = function () {
+  this.init = function () {
   alert('[Insert your message here.
 Try to make this message describe what the test is doing]')
-}// function
+  }// init

   /// Tests are performed here
   this.afterStartup = function() {

   /// Input text into the console
   ///
   /// Here, I authomatically type the word "apple" into the console.
   ///
   /// Note: Letters must be inputted one character at a time!
   /// Multiple characters are used to represent special user keyboard input and may cause unforseeable issues.
   _KernelInputQueue.enqueue('a');
   _KernelInputQueue.enqueue('p');
   _KernelInputQueue.enqueue('p');
   _KernelInputQueue.enqueue('l');
   _KernelInputQueue.enqueue('e');

   /// Note even spaces must be loaded as such
   _KernelInputQueue.enqueue(' ');

   /// To simulate the 'enter' key use
   TSOS.Kernel.prototype.krninterruptHandler(Keyboard_IRQ, [13, false]);

   /// Load a program
   ///
   /// To enter data into the program text box
   /// Use simple DOM manipulation and set the text equal to whatever string input you want
   document.getElementById("taProgramInput).value = "[String value here]"
-}
+  }// afterstartup
+}// Glados

 ```

 ### Sample test

 ```
+function Glados() {
+  this.version 2112;

   /// Sample test
   ///
   /// Loads a simple program and runs it.
-this.init() = function () {
+  this.init = function () {
   alert('This test loads a simple program and runs it');
-}// function
+  }// init

   /// Tests are performed here
   this.afterStartup = function() {

   /// Load a program
   document.getElementById("taProgramInput).value = "A9 00";

   /// Input 'load' command to console
   _KernelInputQueue.enqueue('l');
   _KernelInputQueue.enqueue('o');
   _KernelInputQueue.enqueue('a');
   _KernelInputQueue.enqueue('d');

   /// "Press" 'enter' to run load command
   TSOS.Kernel.prototype.krninterruptHandler(Keyboard_IRQ, [13, false]);
-}
+  }// afterstartup
+}// Galdos
 ```

 ## Built With